drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	the solvers @MeshSmoothing.

-	There are many algorithms which compute Delaunay triangulations , however alot of them use the operation of 'flipping' or originally called an 'exchange' @Lawson72.
+	There are many algorithms which compute Delaunay triangulations , however a lot of them use the operation of 'flipping' or originally called an 'exchange' @Lawson72.
 This is a fundamental property of moving through all triangulations of a set of points to with the goal of obtaining the Delaunay triangulation.
 This flipping operation involves a configuration of two triangles sharing an edge, its boundary forming a quadrilateral.
 The shared edge